Our solicitors are accident compensation claim specialists, with accredited members of the Law Society Personal Injury Panel

 We can see you at any one of our four offices – Salisbury, Fordingbridge, Andover and Amesbury – and we also offer home and hospital visits to those unable to travel.

 Our team are also happy to make home or hospital visits if you are unable to travel.

 We always offer FREE initial phone advice, and a FREE initial interview (face-to-face,by phone or by zoom) for all personal injury claims – so call us now and find out where you stand.

 I’ve seen personal injury lawyers advertised on TV – should I use them?

 To many people’s surprise, the companies you see advertised on TV are in fact often claims handling companies and not law firms.
-Whilst they may seem appealing, we strongly advise that you instruct fully qualify solicitors who specialise in personal injury claims.
-Here at Bonallack and Bishop, we are a long established law firm with a team of injury claim experts. and our team includes an accredited member of the Law Society’s own Personal Injury Panel – the leading specialist panel for accident claim lawyers.
+Whilst they may seem appealing, we strongly advise that you instruct fully qualified solicitors who specialise in personal injury claims.
+Here at Bonallack and Bishop, we are a long-established law firm with a team of injury claim experts. and our team includes an accredited member of the Law Society’s own Personal Injury Panel – the leading specialist panel for accident claim lawyers.

 What information will my accident claims solicitor need from me?

 The following documentation and information should be gathered together and kept in a safe place as evidence for your claim;